NiGhTTraX/react-test-buffet/README.md

 `npm run test:unit` will run the tests in Node using `Mocha`.
 This is useful for a rapid feedback loop.
-You can also watch them for changes with `npm run test:unit:watch`.
+You can also watch them for changes with `npm run test:unit:watch`. `jsdom` is used for providing a browser like environment.

-`jsdom` is used for providing a DOM implementation in Node. `jsdom` is pretty cool, but it falls short when you need additional browser behavior like local storage or style cascading.

 ## Debugging the tests

 ![debugging-unit-tests](./docs/debugging-unit-tests.png)

-`npm run test:unit:debug` will build a bundle using `webpack` that you can open in your favorite browser by going to [tests/unit/debug.html](./tests/unit/debug.html).
-You can then use the dev tools and set breakpoints and step through your code.
-I find this easier than debugging in Node with the node inspector.
+`npm run test:unit:debug` will run the same Mocha tests and attach the Node inspector.
+Use Chrome to go to `chrome://inspect` and debug the tests with the Chrome dev tools.

 ## Coverage